+G04 - Dwell

-G04 - Dwell: A dwell is simply a pause in the program.
-The duration of the dwell is specified by P in seconds.
+A dwell is simply a pause in the program.
+The duration of the dwell is specified by P or X in milliseconds with no decimal point.
+If a decimal point is used, then P or X specifies seconds.
+The dwell may also be specified with U without a decimal point for milliseconds.
 No machine movement will take place during a dwell.
 No auxiliary codes will be turned off, i.e. if the spindle is on it will stay on, coolant will stay on, etc.